Skip to main content

 DAAC Home > Get Data > NASA Projects > Arctic-Boreal Vulnerability Experiment (ABoVE) > User guide

-ABoVE: Thaw Depth at Selected Unburned and Burned Sites Across Alaska, 2016-2017
+ABoVE: Thaw Depth at Selected Unburned and Burned Sites Across Alaska

 Summary

-This dataset provides thaw depth measurements made at seven locations across Alaska, during August 2016 and June and September 2017.
+This dataset provides thaw depth measurements made at seven locations across Alaska, during August 2016, June and September 2017, and July-August 2018.
 Three of the locations are paired unburned-burned sites.
 At each site, three 30-meter transects were established and thaw depth was measured at 1-meter increments along each transect using a 1.15 m T-shaped thaw depth probe.
 Locations were selected to investigate fire disturbance, to span the range of permafrost regions from continuous to sporadic, and to cover vegetation types from boreal forests, tussock tundra, upland willow/herbaceous scrub, and lowland fen and wet tundra sites across Alaska.
+The data are provided in comma-separated values (CSV) format.

 There is one data file with this dataset in comma-separated (.csv) format.

 Figure 1.
 Locations of thaw depth measurement sites.
-Three of the locations are paired unburned-burn sites and appear as one symbol.
+Five of the locations are paired unburned-burn sites and IMNH & IMNL sites that are very close together and appear as one symbol.

 Citation